In the Bulloo Shire, 24.9% of workers were Technicians and Trades Workers, compared to 19.9% in Queensland.

 |Local workers occupations|

-An analysis of the jobs held by the workforce in Bulloo Shire in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the Bulloo Shire in 2016 shows the three most popular occupations were:

 - Technicians and Trades Workers (68 local workers or 24.9%)

 In combination these three occupations accounted for 165 people in total or 60.4% of the All industries local workers.